 There are no restrictions on using online tools to support clinical trials or clinical investigations.
-However, all advertising, and all materials provided or directed to subjects, will be reviewed by the ethics committee.
-There is also increased scrutiny on the validation and qualification of software tools used during clinical trials, and on the compliance of these tools with GCP and UK GDPR.
+However, all advertising, and all materials provided or directed to subjects, will be reviewed by the REC.

 2.5 Use of Resulting Data from the Clinical Trials